A hierarchical reserving model for reported non-life insurance claims: Introduction

 We aim to fill this gap in the literature by presenting the hierarchical reserving model as an intuitive framework for RBNS reserving with a focus on applicability in practice.
-This framework decomposes the joint likelihood of the development process of individual claims after reporting in discrete time.
-Hierarchical reserving models are tailored to the portfolio at hand by adding layers, which represent the events (e.g.~settlement, positive or negative payments, changes in the incurred, \ldots) registered over the lifetime of a claim.
-This modular approach enables us to restate many existing reserving models, including models based on data aggregated into a runoff triangle, as special cases of the hierarchical reserving model.
-This intuitive model building process allows us to concentrate on the decisions made during the modelling process, such as model calibration and evaluation.
-These aspects of the modelling process have received little attention in individual reserving literature up to now with many papers following the model building steps applied in pricing or aggregate reserving.
-This results in a loss of performance as such methods do not consider the individual and censored structure of the data.
+This framework decomposes the joint likelihood of the development of individual claims since reporting in discrete time.
+Hierarchical reserving models are tailored to the portfolio at hand by adding layers that represent the events (e.g.~settlement, positive or negative payments, changes in the incurred) registered over the lifetime of a claim.
+This modular approach enables reformulating many existing reserving models as special cases of the hierarchical reserving model, including models based on data aggregated into a run-off triangle.
+This intuitive model building workflow allows to concentrate on the decisions made during the modelling process, such as model calibration and evaluation.
+These have received little attention in individual reserving literature up to now with many papers following the model building steps applied in pricing or aggregate reserving.
+This results in a loss of performance as such methods do not consider the granularity of the data and the presence of censored claim development data.